 Slovak Republic country brief

-The Slovak Republic is a parliamentary republic with legislative power vested in a unicameral parliament (the National Council of the Slovak Republic or NRSR) which holds responsibility for most areas of government policy.
-The NRSR is made up of 150 deputies elected for four-year terms.
-The head of government is the Prime Minister, who is appointed by the President and is accountable solely to the NRSR.
+The Slovak Republic is a parliamentary republic with legislative power vested in a unicameral parliament (the National Council of the Slovak Republic) which holds responsibility for most areas of government policy.
+The National Council is made up of 150 deputies elected for four-year terms.
+The head of government is the Prime Minister, who is appointed by the President and is accountable solely to the National Council.

 Responsibility for diplomatic relations with the Slovak Republic rests with the Australian Embassy in Vienna.
 Visa and migration issues are handled by the Department of Immigration and Citizenship’s office in Vienna.
-Australia's Austrade office in Prague is responsible for fostering trade links with Slovakia.
-The Slovak Republic maintains an Embassy in Canberra and Consulates in Melbourne and Brisbane.
+Australia's Austrade office in Prague is responsible for fostering trade links with the Slovak Republic.
+The Slovak Republic maintains an Embassy in Canberra and has Honorary Consulates in Brisbane and Sydney.

 Bilateral economic and trade relationship

 Bilateral trade and investment links remain limited with the Slovak Republic, but are expanding gradually.

 Two-way merchandise trade remains strongly in the Slovak Republic’s favour, with imports worth approximately A$250 million in 2012-13.
 Passenger motor vehicles to Australia continued to be the dominant import.
 Australia's exports to the Slovak Republic were worth approximately A$2.1 million in 2012-13 and comprised mainly measuring & analysing instruments, food processing machines and parts, electrical circuits equipment and medicaments.